precice/fmi-runner/docs/README.md

 ## Configuration

-We use two settings files to configure the software to the specific simulation case.
+We use two settings files to configure the software for a specific simulation case.

 ### Configure the FMU